 Requirements for the Degree

-- The General Distribution Requirements of the University in English, Mathematics and Science, Social Sciences, Humanities and Fine Arts.
-(The Mathematics and Science requirement will be satisfied by completing the courses in C).
+B. The General Distribution Requirements of the University in English, Mathematics and Science, Social Sciences, Humanities and Fine Arts (many of the Humanities and Fine Arts requirements will be satisfied by the core curriculum courses below).

 The University requires an overall minimum grade point average of 2.00 in all courses taken at the University, with no more than two grades lower than C- in core courses.